 Welcome to Crown of Life Lutheran Church!

-Crown of Life exists to joyfully introduce people to Jesus Christ, the Lord of Life, and to assist them to build their lives on Him as their sure foundation.
+To joyfully introduce people to Jesus Christ, the Lord of Life.
 We invite you to come and worship with us.

 Our service is family friendly, incorporating a children's message.
 Activity bags are available for use at your seat or a child's room, with speakers and a clear view of the sanctuary.

 Education opportunities are available through a regular bible study offering and a weekly children's education program (Sunday school).